ivanseldas/COVID-Noise-Impact-Barcelona/README.md

 This project analyzes and forecasts noise levels in Barcelona, focusing on two main objectives:

-1. **A/B Analysis**:
-   - Compare noise levels between 2020 and 2021 to identify significant differences.

-2. **Time Series Forecasting**:
-   - Predict future noise levels using historical data.
+   1. Predict future noise levels using historical data.
-   - Address the impact of COVID-19 on noise trends.
+   2. Address the impact of COVID-19 lockdown on noise trends.

 ![image](https://github.com/user-attachments/assets/0bb6c886-3ebd-4205-a828-84005ac59333)